 Now you’ve watched them do it (they’re good aren’t they), here is Virginia taking you through every step and move so you will be a Time Warp pro by the time the show gets here.
 ROUTINE

 After the year we’ve had there is nothing better than putting on your favourite basque and stockings – you too ladies, and getting out for a theatre experience like no other.

-THE ROCKY HORROR PICTURE SHOW world tour begins next spring, getting to the New Theatre in Cardiff from Monday 3rd May to Saturday 8th May.
+THE ROCKY HORROR PICTURE SHOW gets to the New Theatre in Cardiff from Monday 7th to Saturday 12th February 2022.
 There are 7:30pm shows on Tuesday, Wednesday and Thursday.
 On Saturday they’re at 5:30pm and 8:30pm.
 Friday it’s 8:30pm.
 Tickets range from £26 to £50, with a box between £149 to £225.
 For more details, and to get tickets, go here.
 NEW THEATRE.

-The tour then gets in to Venue Cymru from Monday 13th to Saturday 18th September.
+You can catch the tour before that at Venue Cymru from Monday 13th to Saturday 18th September this year.
 The performances are Monday to Thursday at 7:30pm with two shows on the Friday and Saturday at 5pm and 8pm.
 Tickets range between £20.50 and £47.50.
 For more details, to book tickets, and check the various concessions, go here.
 VENUE CYMRU